Personal values and social status are always relative.

 And now how you can use the theory of social relativity in real life.

 To get what you want from people, to start friendships, or to start a relationship: get and show them the currency they specifically value.

 Do you like artistic folks, do you want to join an art circle and maybe have an artist as a wife/husband?

-You’ll pick the lingo, the common topics and you’ll be able to give the comfort of a shared culture and passion.
+You’ll pick the lingo and the common topics and you’ll be able to give the comfort of a shared culture and passion.

-Or learn history of art better than most and teach her about history of art -women dream to sleep with their professors :)-.
+Or learn the history of art better than most and teach her about the history of art -women dream to sleep with their professors :)-.

 Give business value to get business value

 Do you want to mingle in business circles and attract a top business mentor?

 Don’t write you seek employment from them, that’s what everybody does.
 Speak to him in a currency he wants instead.

 Ideally, you’ll go for an emotional bond and connection.
 Or he will want to be a father figure to you.